quortech-technologies/test-01/README.md

-# test-01
+# My Terraform-Managed Repository

-This is your first repository created from Terraform
+This repository is managed using Terraform.